dirigiblelabs/curriculum-2017/IvoYakov/Excercise17_10.md

 _Now select_ **Delimeter Segmented Value Sample Data** _and then select the table you created from the list._

-TODO: tabulate the instructions and separate the intro/outtro

 ### **5.** Publish your project